mohamedsayedantar/Robotic-Inference/README.md

 ### second the Collected Data

-for the Collected Data there are 1070 image for the following 3 classes:
+for the Collected Data there are 1070 images for the following 3 classes:
 1. spoon
 2. fork
 3. no-thing